 risk

-The probability of a specific adverse outcome associated with an acute (short-term) or chronic (longterm) exposure scenario.
+The probability of a specific adverse outcome associated with an acute (short-term) or chronic (long-term) exposure scenario.

 specific absorption rate (SAR)

 The time derivative of the incremental energy (dW) absorbed by (dissipated in) an incremental mass (dm) contained in a volume element (dV) of given density (ρ).
 SAR is expressed by the unit of watt per kilogram (W/kg).